-For the purposes of this indicator, people that answered either 1: very difficult or 2: difficult are considered as having trouble making ends meet.
+For the purposes of this indicator, persons that answered either 1: very difficult or 2: difficult are considered as having trouble making ends meet.

 For households comprised of several adults with a different migration status, the same value calculated for the entire household is used for persons with and without a migration background.